DecomPy/DecomPy/docs/source/Documentation/5_LLVMTransformations/Opt/3_ListOfOptimizations.rst

 All passes which involve removing dead code may be useful to our RL Agent.
 Our agent will perform swaps and passes which may generate code that no longer matters.
 Dead code elimination will remove this code, thus simplifying the result.

-**-argpromotion: Promote ‘by reference’ arguments to scalars**

-**-block-placement: Profile Guided Basic Block Placement**
+**Likely does not depend on other passes**

 **-break-crit-edges: Break critical edges in CFG** This may be required for other passes that cannot handle critical edges.
-(The other passes are unknwn at this time.)
+(The other passes are unknown at this time.)
+**Does not depend on other passes**

 **-constmerge: Merge Duplicate Global Constants**